jthambly/graalvm-mvn/README.md

 References:

 Allen, A. Z. (2020, March 27). *[Running as a non-root user](https://github.com/GoogleCloudPlatform/cloud-builders/issues/641#issuecomment-604599102) · Issue #641 · GoogleCloudPlatform/cloud-builders*. https://github.com/GoogleCloudPlatform/cloud-builders/issues/641#issuecomment-604599102

+### Running as the root user

+If you understand the risks and wish to run the container as the root user, use the `rootusr` tagged image.

 ## Workspaces